tanayk2610/AutoBot/Docs/Design.md

    [S10] The AutoBot changes the configuration of the selected VM based on given parameters or tears down it.

 4. Alternative Flows
-   [E1] The AutoBot is not able to configure the VM based on some errors and returns the failure message to the user.
+   [E1] The AutoBot is not able to configure the VM based on errors it may encounter and returns the failure message to the user.
    [E2] The user has no reserved VMs.
    [E3] The AutoBot is not able to delete the VM based on some errors and returns the failure message to the user.
    [E4] The user does not want to delete the VM after entering the main flow and request to go back to main menu.
    [E5] The user provided incorrect OTP, retry again with the OTP in his/her email.
-   [E6] AutoBot lock Delete Action for the user, after three incorrect attempts.
+   [E6] AutoBot locks delete Action for the user, after three incorrect attempts.
 AutoBot unlocks the delete action, after 10 minutes.

 ````